 “What was it really like, being in the concentration camps and all?”

 Dual personalities emerged after I started to tell the story.
-One instance I had the clear and unencumbered perspective of this young boy.
+One moment I had the clear and unencumbered perspective of this young boy.
 I could hear and see the people, the scenes, hear the sounds, smell the smells, as if I were an unseen observer of a moment that was happening now.
-The next instance I was writing for that boy as a grown man with all the wisdom of hindsight and knowing all the things I have learned since.
+The next moment I was writing for that boy as a grown man with all the wisdom of hindsight and knowing all the things I have learned since.

 “with nothing but our lives” is an album of mental images of what this boy experienced in the concentration camps, of how people behaved, of how people survived, of how people died, of unexpected saints and unexpected villains, of humanity ground down to its essentials – stripped and exposed, of people “worthless as scraps of paper in the wind”.